Nutrition for Rodeo Athletes

 Nutrition is crucial to support muscle mass, focus, and recovery.

-I am a sports dietitian in Washington County, Texas where many rodeo athletes reside during their time off the road, building strength and recovering from injury with Andrew Shea PT, DPT, CSCS, Cert.
+Hi–I’m Jena!
+I am a sports dietitian in Washington County, Texas, where many rodeo athletes live and train during their time off the road, building strength and recovering from injury with Andrew Shea, PT, DPT, CSCS, Cert.
 DN at Shea Competitive Edge.
-Andrew Shea says, “Eating right, especially on the road is tough!
+Shea says, “Eating right, especially on the road, is tough!
 This makes it hard to recover between rodeos and keep the body healthy and strong.
-There are some ways to help though, and knowing what to get at the quick stop or what’s good from hospitality is really important!
+There are some ways to help, though.
+Knowing what to get at the quick stop or what’s good from hospitality is really important!
 The same thought and quality of what is fed to your horses should be given to your diet as well.”

 Let’s talk about the energy demands of rodeo athletes, convenience store grocery shopping, event recovery, concussion, and disordered eating.